awsdocs/amazon-ec2-user-guide/doc_source/ebs-initialize.md

    sudo apt-get install -y fio
    ```

    When the operation is finished, you will see a report of the read operation\.
 Your volume is now ready for use\.
-For more information, see [Making an Amazon EBS Volume Available for Use](ebs-using-volumes.md)\.
+For more information, see [Making an Amazon EBS Volume Available for Use on Linux](ebs-using-volumes.md)\.